Statistical Molecule Counting in Super-Resolution Fluorescence Microscopy: Towards Quantitative Nanoscopy: Fluorophore Dynamics

 \begin{remark}{}{} The parameters $\theta = (\theta_1, \theta_2, \theta_3)$ clearly depend on the inner model choice and are usually related to the entries of the short-time transition matrix $\innermodel$.
 For example, we show in Section \ref{sec:alexa} that $\theta_2$ is fully determined by $q_{00}$ in the inner model that we use for the fluorophore Alexa 647. \end{remark}

 \paragraph{Expectation.} In order to derive analytical expressions for the expectation and covariance, we will assume that the transition matrix $\totalmodel = \innermodel\outermodel$ is diagonalizable and has eigenvalues $\lambda_0, \ldots, \lambda_r \in \CC$ .
-We argue that this assumption is no significant restriction, since the stochastic matrices that are not diagonalizable form a null set -- see Lemma \ref{lem:diag} in appendix \ref{sec:diag} for details.
+We argue that this assumption is no significant restriction, since the stochastic matrices that are not diagonalizable form a null set in a reasonable sense -- see Lemma \ref{lem:diag} in Appendix \ref{sec:diag} for details.
 We thus write

 where $\Lambda = \mathrm{diag}(\lambda_0, \dots, \lambda_r)$ and where $V$ is a matrix containing the eigenvectors of $M$ as columns.
 Due to the absorbing nature of the bleached state $x = r$, we can assume that $\lambda_r = 1$ with eigenvector $(0, 0, \dots, 1)^\mathrm{T}$, which hence constitutes the last column of $V$.